 B. Teacher assigns grades that are fair, consistent, timely and clearly reported.

 VII.
 Teacher establishes a physically and emotionally safe learning environment.

 A. Teacher establishes a physical space that is safe, accessible, and organized for learning.

-B. Teacher establishes a classroom environment that is emotionally safe.
+B. Teacher establishes a classroom environment that is emotionally safe and inclusive.